Attendance Allowance

-Attendance Allowance is extra money from the government to help with the cost of your care needs if you have reached State Pension age (currently age 66 for both men and women), have an health condition or disability and don’t already receive Adult Disability Payment, Personal Independence Payment, Disability Living Allowance, Armed Forces Independence Payment or Constant Attendance Allowance.
+Attendance Allowance and Pension Age Disability Payment are government benefits for people who have reached State Pension Age (currently 66), have a health condition or disability requiring a certain level of care or supervision, and don’t already receive Adult Disability Payment, Personal Independence Payment, Disability Living Allowance, Armed Forces Independence Payment or Constant Attendance Allowance.

 - a lower rate if you need care, help or supervision during the day or during the night